China accuses us of unilateralism, protectionism and economic intimidation with prices - ExBulletin

 China accuses us of unilateralism, protectionism and economic intimidation with prices

-Bangkok – China accused the United States of trade unionism, protectionism and economic intimidation on Monday with prices, while invoking representatives of American companies, including Tesla, to take concrete measures to solve the problem.
+Bangkok (AP) China accused the United States of unionism, protectionism and economic intimidation on Monday with prices, while invoking representatives of American companies, including Tesla, to take concrete measures to solve the problem.

-The fact of putting America first on international rules affects the stability of world production and the supply chain and has a serious impact on global economic recovery, said the spokesman for the Ministry of Foreign Affairs, Lin Jian, to journalists.
+Putting America the first on international rules affects the stability of world production and the supply chain and has a serious impact on the economic resumption of the world, the spokesman for the Ministry of Foreign Affairs, Lin Jian, to journalists said.

 Last week, Trump put an additional 34% rate on Chinese products as part of the Liberation Day, in addition to two 10% tariff cycles already declared in February and March, which, according to Trump, was due to the role of Beijing in the fentanyl crisis.
-China and other governments Quickly represent.
-China has announced its own rate of 34% on American products, reflecting Trump's tariff rate for China.
+China and other governments have responded quickly.
+China has announced its own rate of 34% on American goods, reflecting the Trumps rate rate for China.

 On Monday, Beijing struck a note of trust even though the markets in Hong Kong and Shanghai tumbled.
 The peoples daily, the official oral tip of the communist parties, had strong words.
 The sky will not fall, he said, even if the American prices have an impact.

-Note: This article has been corrected to reflect the title of Linen Jians as spokesperson for the Ministry of Foreign Affairs, not the spokesman for Foreign Affairs.